 We go to extreme lengths for accuracy, in sounds as well as in looks.
-Our sound decoders are LokSound V5 decoders by ESU, with Full Throttle functionality.
+Our sound decoders are LokSound V5 decoders by ESU.
 The sounds are about as bang-on accurate as we can make them.
-A C30-7 masses about 366,000 lbs. in working order.
+An F40PHM-2 masses about 265,000 lbs. in working order.
 Therefore a certain amount of starting momentum has been pre-programmed into the decoder to replicate that massive weight.
-If you want to eliminate the delay to speed up, program CV3=00, but when customers complain about their damaged cargo, don't blame us!
+If you want to eliminate the delay to speed up, program CV3=00, but when passengers complain about their spilled coffee, don't blame us!